AdobeDocs/campaign-classic.en/help/workflow/using/cross-channel-delivery-workflow.md

 1. Double-click the delivery activities in your workflow to edit them.
 For more on creating an email and an SMS, refer to [Email channel](../../delivery/using/about-email-channel.md) and [SMS channel](../../delivery/using/sms-channel.md).
 1. Double-click the **[!UICONTROL List update]** activity and select the **[!UICONTROL Generate an outbound transition]** option.

    You can then export the resulting recipients from Adobe Campaign to the Adobe Experience Cloud.
 For example, you can use the audience in Adobe Target by adding an **[!UICONTROL Update shared audience]** activity to the workflow.
-For more on this, refer to [Export an audience](../../integrations/using/importing-and-exporting-audiences.md#exporting-an-audience).
+For more on this, refer to [Exporting an audience](../../integrations/using/importing-and-exporting-audiences.md#exporting-an-audience).

 1. Click the **Start** button in the action bar to execute the workflow.